spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 }
 ```

-Here's the above example in [the Rego playground](https://play.openpolicyagent.org/p/VxIREPOS0d){: rel="nofollow"}.

 !!! danger
-    Obviously, if you're using an image other than what we control, you still have to ensure that the attacker can't push bad code to your Docker repo.
-Alas, this is beyond our control.
+    If you're using an image other than what Spacelift controls, you'll be responsible for ensuring that the attacker can't push bad code to your Docker repo.

 ### Enforce organizational rules

-While the previous section was all about making sure that bad stuff does not get executed, this use case presents run initialization policies as a way to ensure best practices - ensuring that the right things get executed the right way and at the right time.
+Run initialization policies can also be used enforce best practices, ensuring that the right things get executed the right way and at the right time.

-One of the above examples explicitly whitelisted OpenTofu/Terraform formatting check.
-Keeping your code formatted in a standard way is generally a good idea, so let's make sure that this command always gets executed first.
-Note that as per [Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle){: rel="nofollow"} this check is most elegantly defined as a _negation_ of another rule matching the required state of affairs:
+One of the above examples explicitly allowlisted an OpenTofu/Terraform formatting check.
+This example policy ensures that command always gets executed first.
+Per the [Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle){: rel="nofollow"}, this check is most elegantly defined as a _negation_ of another rule matching the required state of affairs:

 ```opa
 package spacelift